pivotal/blog/content/post/day-in-the-life-sm.md

 Lunch is a really popular time of day for events and clubs.

-Angela and I run the Diversity & Inclusion initiatives in the LA office.
+Angela and I run the Diversity & Inclusion initiatives in the Santa Monica office.
 She led an incredible **book club** for *Citizen: An American Lyric*.

 Lunches for D&I are sometimes a support forum and sometimes action-oriented